 Think of your brand as a platform (a solution) to help customers better their lives.
 Beyond creating an impression through your advertising, how can you create a lasting difference through your actions?
-Make your healthcare marketing strategy work harder by considering every touchpoint as an opportunity to move people to a better place.
+Make your medical marketing strategies work harder by considering every touchpoint as an opportunity to move people to a better place.
 This is how great brands build a loyal following and an active fanbase of evangelists.
 As mentioned above, it’s valuable to look beyond your competitors for role models.

 What are some ways to be the solution?
 Create content that rises above the noise and provides answers to what your audiences crave.
 Also, consider user-generated content, as 60% of consumers say user-generated content (UGC) is the most authentic form of content.
 Consider service enhancements at system, hospital and service line levels that make their lives easier.
 Listen and respond to concerns, requests and complaints via your social channels and apps.
 Turn up the volume on transparency, as this is a trend that continues to gain steam.

 3. Get Employees Outside The Marketing Department Engaged and Involved